-The California Academy of Sciences is located in Golden Gate Park, and has an aquarium, planetarium and rainforest.
+The California Academy of Sciences in San Francisco has an aquarium, planetarium and rainforest.

 10 best things to do at California Academy of Sciences

-There’s a massive aquarium in the basement, and a meadow with observation deck on the living roof.
+The spectacular California Academy of Sciences is in Golden Gate Park, and has two 90-foot glass domes that house a planetarium and rainforest.
+There’s also a massive aquarium in the basement, and a meadow with observation deck on the living roof.

 Check out cool attractions, like Claude the Albino alligator, the Earthquake Simulator Room, and Fog Room that replicates the conditions of a rainforest.